Reporters Hunt for Records on Trump’s Classified Disclosure

 The James Madison Project brought the complaint on June 22 along with two writers for The Daily Beast, Spencer Ackerman and Noah Shachtman.

-They note that filed requests exactly a month earlier for transcripts and notes about what President Donald Trump discussed with Russian foreign minister Sergey Lavrov and Russian ambassador Sergey Kislyak during a May 10 meeting at the White House.
+Exactly a month earlier, the group filed requests under the Freedom of Information Act with various government agencies concerning President Donald Trump’s meeting with Russian foreign minister Sergey Lavrov and Russian ambassador Sergey Kislyak at the White House on May 10.

-That request also sought any materials used to brief the president on the intelligence, including any documentation that identified the source of the intelligence, and any material memorializing any such briefing.
+In addition to transcripts and notes on the meeting, the request sought any materials used to brief the president on the intelligence, including any documentation that identified the source of the intelligence, and any material memorializing any such briefing.

 But the CIA and the Departments of Defense, Justice and State have failed to date to substantively respond to their requests, according to the 10-page complaint.